This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 If you make candles at home, treat the wicks by soaking them in a solution of borax and salt.
-To make this solution, mix equal parts of salt and borax in water.
+To make this solution, mix equal parts of borax and salt in water.
 This solution reduces ash and smoke.

 Clothes catch fire easily.
 To make them resistant to flames, mix 1 cup borax and ½ cup boric acid in a gallon of water and soak the rinsed clothes in it.
 Then, the dry cycle.

-If the clothes are not washable, then spray that solution on the clothes instead of soaking the clothes in it.
+If the clothes are not washable, then spray that solution on the clothes instead of soaking the clothes in them.
 Repeat the process every time you wash or dry clean your clothes.
-It is an amazing laundry hack to make clothes safe.

 The bow hairs of musical instruments get bad as they get gummed up with rosin.
 Clean it by rubbing the strings with a damp toothpaste dipped in borax.
 Then wipe the bow hairs and re-rosin them again.
 Need borax?
 Buy it here.

-Do you wish to make your own slime at home?
-Borax is one of the key ingredient used in making slime.
+Do you wish to make your own homemade slime?
+Borax is one of the key ingredients used in making slime.
 Check out the recipe here.